Who can enter

 - A supporting statement of up to 500 words (to be included on the entry form).
 What the judges are looking for in the statement is a bit more information about the work’s media, techniques used, inspiration and what the student thinks the meaning of the work is, if any.

-Entries are accepted via the Zealous platform.
+Entries will be accepted via the Zealous platform from early January 2020.
 Entrants will need to create a free account in order to submit their entry.
+Sign up to receive an email reminder when the award is open for submissions.

 File types accepted are JPEG and PDF.
 For video entries, please submit a link to where judges can view the video online.